 Closing on a real estate transaction requires several critical documents to ensure everything is legal and above board.

-At a minimum, expect to provide the attorney or title company with the original sales contract, HOA covenants, title reports, mandatory disclosures, and other closing documents.
+Expect to provide the attorney or title company with the original sales contract, HOA covenants, title reports, mandatory disclosures, and other closing documents.

 Selling without a realtor: Pros and cons